 One of the brand’s signature designs is the twisted in-seams which help to create a flattering fit all the way down the leg.
 The gritty rinses hark back to the early days of denim when it was produced first and foremost as a functional, working man’s choice of clothing.
 Generally speaking, True Religion jeans are quite a slim fit and you may well find that the best sizing is a couple of inches bigger than what you are used to in waist sizes.

-With a large selection of over 30 individual garments ranging from sizes 28 up to 40 inch waist in others, it is fair to say that in True Religion, we have a brand who can offer something for (nearly) everybody, perhaps this is why their jeans have become a huge clothing staple in all corners of the world.
+With a large selection of over 30 individual garments ranging from sizes 28 up to 40-inch waist in others, it is fair to say that in True Religion, we have a brand that can offer something for (nearly) everybody, perhaps this is why their jeans have become a huge clothing staple in all corners of the world.